 - The Burst Arrival Time of a TSN Stream should be set to PSFPAdminBaseTime plus the sum of the timeIntervalValues for which the PSFPgateStatesValue is Closed in the PSFP AdminControlList until the first gate open time (i.e. until PSFPgateStatesValue set to Open is found).
 If the PSFPgateStatesValue is Open for the first timeIntervalValue, then the Burst Arrival time is set to PSFPAdminBaseTime.
 For aggregated TSN streams, the arrival time is calculated similarly, but using the time interval to the first PSFPgateStatesValue that is Open from the aggregated TSN streams.

-- Flow direction of a TSN stream is determined based on the following conditions:

-- If the ingress port PSFP information is targeted for a DS-TT port, the Flow direction is UL.
-If the ingress port PSFP information is targeted for a NW-TT port, the Flow direction is DL.
+-

 - Burst Size of a TSN stream at the ingress port (which is useful to map to MDBV) is determined based on the following conditions: